SujayKumarMondal10/Weather_Django/README.md

 1. Find the common parts of each page (i.e., header, sidebar, footer).
 2. Add these parts to a base template
 3. Create specific. templates that inherent from the base template.

-### Heroku Hosting
-- Copy the project seperately
-- Go to 'Getting Started on Heroku with Python'
-- Create an Heroku account
-- install pipenv
-- Install git ( check git --version)
-- Install Heroku CLI
-- Login heroku
-- Create a virtual enviroment
-- Run manage.py not gonna run - pip freeze nothing installing
-- Check which version django,requests you have and install it
-- Run manage.py and then stop it
-- Go to django heroku
-- Create a Procfile and
-- Install django-heroku
-- Add stuff to settings.py file
-- Install guincorn
-- pip freeze > requirements.txt
-- heroku create <name> (to create an app on heroku)
-- git status git commands (git push heroku master)
-- Open up the website
-- Admin panel not working. heroku run bash.
-Migrations